lutrov/kontakt/README.md

 }
 ```

-This would enable captured messages to be stored to the posts table as a custom post type "message" and make them available for viewing, filtering, sorting, export and deletion from the Tools menu in the admin dashboard.
+This would enable captured messages to be stored to the posts table as a custom post type "kontakt" and make them available for viewing, filtering, sorting, export and deletion from the Tools menu in the admin dashboard.